Skip to main content

 Early days

-When they bought Bokhara Plains, Graham and Cathy were daunted by the amount of hard bare ground, so set out to address degradation to develop healthier and more productive land.
-They drew on their knowledge from holistic management programs such as those delivered by Resource Consulting Services (RCS) to increase overall groundcover and create maximum diversity.
+When they bought Bokhara Plains, Graham and Cathy were daunted by the amount of hard bare ground, so they set out to address degradation to develop healthier and more productive land.
+They drew on their knowledge from holistic management programs, such as those delivered by Resource Consulting Services (RCS), to increase overall groundcover and create maximum diversity.

 ‘It’s not just the drought, but it’s the land’s capacity and ability to be able to respond after the drought,’ Graham said.
 ‘The best and most economical way to create positive change in these dry, brittle environments is to utilise biology, and the most consistent biology we have available is in the rumen of domesticated livestock.’